tc39/proposal-temporal/docs/plaindate.md

 The `duration` argument is an object with properties denoting a duration, such as `{ days: 5 }`, or a string such as `P5D`, or a `Temporal.Duration` object.
 If `duration` is not a `Temporal.Duration` object, then it will be converted to one as if it were passed to `Temporal.Duration.from()`.

+If `duration` has any units smaller than `days`, they will be treated as if they are being subtracted from the last moment of the day given by `date`.
+Effectively, this means that subtracting things like `{ minutes: 5 }` will be ignored.

 Some subtractions may be ambiguous, because months have different lengths.
 For example, subtracting one month from July 31 would result in June 31, which doesn't exist.